JdMDE/jmatlib/README.md

 creation from/writing to jmatrices from CSV files, as long as any kind of matrix manipulation.

-This library is used by parpamlib, a library to implement in parallel the Partiioning Around Medoids (PAM) clustering method that can be found in https://github.com/JdMDE/ppamlib
+This library is used by ppamlib, a library to implement in parallel the Partiioning Around Medoids (PAM) clustering method that can be found in https://github.com/JdMDE/ppamlib

 Its code with interface modifications is also used inside the jmatrix R package (https://CRAN.R-project.org/package=jmatrix)